 Normal distribution | 3 | n-3 |

-Hypothesis testing: Hypothesis testing is the same as in other tests, like t-test, ANOVA, etc. The calculated value of Chi-Square goodness of fit test is compared with the table value.
+Hypothesis testing: Hypothesis testing is similar to other tests, such as the t-test or ANOVA.
+Then, the calculated value of the Chi-Square goodness of fit test is compared with the table value.
 If the calculated value is greater than the table value, we will reject the null hypothesis and conclude that there is a significant difference between the observed and the expected frequency.
 If the calculated value is less than the table value, we will accept the null hypothesis and conclude that there is no significant difference between the observed and expected value.

 Schedule a time to speak with an expert using the calendar below.